srvjha/Blogify-Hub/README.md

 Appwrite serves as the backbone, streamlining backend operations and enhancing the security of user authentication and data storage.
 It simplifies the complexities involved in building a modern backend API, enabling developers to construct secure apps more efficiently.

 ## 🚀 Deployment
-Blogify hub is accessible on [Your Demo Link], providing a convenient platform for users to experience the application.
+Blogify hub is accessible on[ blogify-hub-rose.vercel.app](https://blogify-hub-rose.vercel.app/) , providing a convenient platform for users to experience the application.